grpc/proposal/L50-objc-interceptor.md

 @end
 ```
-After all the alternations in the interceptors, GRPCCall2Internal object uses the serializer to transform the data before passing it to core.
+After all the interceptors processing, GRPCCall2Internal object uses the marshaller to transform the data before passing it to core.
+The marshaller effectively delays serialization of outbound messages after the interceptors have processed them, so that interceptors can process them as proto messages.

 Though there are some potential use cases for this feature, it can be implemented independent of the proposal above.